taiebchaabini/holbertonschool-unity/0x08-unity-audio/README.md

-# Platformer 3D Game
+# Platformer 3D

+## Description:
+Platformer 3D is a prototype of a 3D game built on Unity for Holberton School, player starts on an island and should reach the flag to pass the current level, the game is built on 3 levels, from the easiest to the hardest one.

+## Builds
-The game is built on Windows, Mac, or Linux.
-Executables are available in Builds directory
+The following executables are available in Builds directory:

+- Windows
+- Mac
+- Linux

 <p align="left">
   <img src="https://github.com/taiebchaabini/holbertonschool-unity/blob/master/0x08-unity-audio/Assets/Images/platformer_2.png?raw=true" width="400" height="auto" title="Example">